 Kelvin Chamberlain and JeMese Hawkins met in college at Dallas Institute of Funeral Service and became friends.
-Upon graduation, while Kelvin remained in Dallas and secured his apprenticeship, JeMese returned to Oklahoma to pursue a degree at University of Central Oklahoma while serving her apprenticeship in Oklahoma City and Tulsa.
+Upon graduation, while Kelvin remained in Dallas and secured his apprenticeship, JeMese returned to Oklahoma to pursue a degree at the University of Central Oklahoma while serving her apprenticeship in Oklahoma City and Tulsa.
 Kelvin and JeMese became licensed in 1997, and the two united in marriage in 1999 after JeMese graduated with a focus in Interpersonal Communication and Business.

 In 2006, Kelvin was promoted to General Manager at Laurel Land Funeral Home & Memorial Park.
 Next, he served as Director of Operations for the South Dallas market.
 In this capacity, Kelvin oversaw the operation of three funeral homes (Laurel Land, Singing Hills, and David Clayton & Sons), two cemeteries (Laurel Land and Little Bethel), a vault plant, and a flower shop (Rembrandt Florist).